AU-Master-Thesis/magics/.devcontainer/README.md

-# Docker Environment for Magics Project
+# Dev Container for Magics Project

-This directory contains Docker configuration for the Magics project with GPU support.
+This directory contains the Dev Container configuration for the Magics project with GPU support.

 ## Files

-- `Dockerfile`: Defines the container image with Rust 1.87, Python 3.10, and GPU support
+- `Dockerfile`: Defines the container image with Rust nightly, Python 3.10, and GPU support
 - `docker-compose.yml`: Configures the service with volume mounting and GPU access
+- `devcontainer.json`: VSCode Dev Container configuration
 - `entrypoint.sh`: Sets up the environment when the container starts
 - `.dockerignore`: Excludes unnecessary files from the build context